Guide to Work, Study, Travel and Living Abroad

 Job Opportunities

-Technically you need a specific visa to work in Madrid, but there are plenty of under-the-table teaching and babysitting opportunities.
+Having a specific visa to work in Madrid would be best.
+Still, there are plenty of under-the-table teaching and babysitting opportunities.
 BU maintains a job and volunteering opportunity board on its Madrid website.

-Or you can just ask around—I got my tutoring job through my host mom.
-I spent an hour each week with her two teenaged nieces conversing in English and helping them with their homework.
+Or you can ask around — I got my tutoring job through my host mom.
+I spent an hour with her two teenage nieces each week, conversing in English and helping them with their homework.

-If you’re looking to make Spanish friends and improve your castellano at the same time, try signing up for an intercambio, where you get matched with a Spanish student who’s learning English.
-Then you hang out at a café while you speak Spanish and they speak English.
-It’s a win-win situation—and it’s free!
+If you want to make Spanish friends and improve your Castellano simultaneously, try signing up for an Intercambio, where you get matched with a Spanish student learning English.
+Then you hang out at a café while you speak Spanish, and they speak English.
+It’s a win-win situation — and it’s free!

 Food, Glorious Food